 The Fuse Comp comes with a Manitou Machete 29/27+ fork with 120mm of travel.
 The Manitou fork features an aluminum crown and legs to reduce weight and offers adjustable rebound and compression lockout.
 This fork felt smooth, supple, and excelled at soaking up the chatter and small bumps that can be difficult on the arms.
 The Machete couldn't match the deep-stroke support of the Rockshox Reba on our 2017 Fuse Expert.
 Overall, our testers found the Machete to be a superior all-around performer compared to the Reba.

 The Fuse Comp rolls on Specialized Stout Trail SL rims and Specialized hubs paired with 27.5 x 3.0-inch Specialized Purgatory and Ground Control tires.
 The Stout rims offer a 38 mm internal width and the Specialized Purgatory and Ground Control rubber provide a large contact patch.
 There is a substantial amount of debate as to whether 2.8-inch or 3.0-inch tires are better.
 We don't have any definitive answers, but the 3.0-inch tires feel pretty good underneath this hardtail.

 Stopping power is relegated to Tektro HD735 Hydraulic brakes.
-This particular model offers a 4 piston caliper on the front wheel where more power is important and useful for stopping more quickly and a 2 piston caliper in the rear.
+This particular model offers a four-piston caliper on the front wheel where more power is essential and useful for stopping more quickly and a two-piston caliper in the rear.
 This design more common in some higher end brake offerings.
 When riding the 2017 Fuse Expert and 2018 Fuse Comp back to back our testers found the Tektros to have a slightly different feel to the SRAM brakes but overall equivalent performance on the trail.